Frequently Asked Questions

 Yes.
 Applicants should specify in their statement of interest which faculty members with which they are interested in working, as placement in the program is dependent upon available advisers.
 More than one potential adviser may be identified.

-Yes!
+The best way to identify a major professor is to communicate directly with faculty that may share your research interests.
+When contacting a potential advisor, it is advisable to send them an email with a brief introduction of yourself and your research interests, accompanied by a resume.
 You should contact potential advisers early on, to let them know you plan on applying for the program and to find out if they would be interested in advising you.
 Students who are already communicating with willing advisers have a better chance of being accepted, as placement in the program is dependent upon available advisers.

 Do I have to have professional experience in the field to apply to the EES PhD program?